AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 Add the `Visitor.getInstance` function shown below to your `AppMeasurement.js` file.
 Place it in the section that contains configurations such as `linkInternalFilters`, `charSet`, `trackDownloads`, etc. :

-`s.visitor = Visitor.getInstance("INSERT-MARKETING-CLOUD-ORGANIZATION ID-HERE");`
+`s.visitor = Visitor.getInstance("INSERT-IMS-ORG-ID-HERE");`

 >[!IMPORTANT]
 >
->At this point, you should remove the [!DNL Audience Manager] DIL code and replace it with the Audience Management Module.
+>At this point, you should remove the Audience Manager DIL code and replace it with the Audience Management Module.
 See [Implement Server-Side Forwarding](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/server-side-forwarding/ssf.html) for instructions.

 ***(Optional, but recommended)* Create a custom prop**